afkceline/portfolio/Tableau.md

 ### Tableau Public Portfolio

-I'm currently working on building my **Tableau Public portfolio** where I show you my latest dashboards.
+Here you can have access to my **Tableau Public portfolio** where I show you my latest dashboards.
 Follow along as I continue to add new projects.
 Feedback and collaboration ideas are always welcome!

 🔗 **Take a look at my Tableau Public profile** [https://public.tableau.com/app/profile/celine.af/vizzes]